 Obtain multiple original copies of the death certificate – Obtain at least 10 – 15 certified copies.
 You may need your marriage certificate for proof.

 Locate your spouse or partner’s will, and determine if probate is necessary.
 Probate is the legal process for reviewing the assets of a deceased person and determining inheritors, and may or may not be necessary depending on the state of the deceased’s will.
 If your spouse died without a will, things could get complicated.
 Contact the attorney for help in settling the estate.
-(There are also online DIY estate settlement platforms like Atticus.
-Generally, a will would be kept with an attorney, or in a lockbox or safe deposit box.
+(Generally, a will would be kept with an attorney, or in a lockbox or safe deposit box.
 You can work with a digital copy to begin with to sort out the estate, but you will need a signed original document to ultimately work with.
 Your estate attorney can help with the process of settling the estate, determining if probate is necessary, and navigating the probate process.

 Notify your spouse’s employer — The human resources department can help with information on benefits due to beneficiaries as well as retirement or pension plans.
 If you or your children were covered through your spouse’s medical insurance, ask about continuing coverage.
 Notify your employer, too, since the death of a spouse may be a “life event” that could trigger benefit decisions.